top of page

 Service Stripe

-Awarded to members for one year of consecutive service.
+Awarded to members for one year of service.
 An extra stripe is added to the individuals uniform after each year served on active duty.

 Citations.